Open Bible Data Home About News OET Key

 not satisfied

-Here, Solomon speaks of Sheol and Abaddon never lacking room for more dead people are if they were people who are not satisfied.
+Here Solomon speaks of Sheol and Abaddon never lacking room for more dead people as if those places were people who are not satisfied with what they already have.
 He means that people never stop dying.
 If it would be helpful in your language, you could express the meaning plainly.
-Alternate translation: “never lack space”
+Alternate translation: “never lack space ”

 Note 4 topic: figures-of-speech / simile